Resilient Topology-Aware Coordination for Dynamic 3D UAV Networks under Node Failure: System Model

 \subsubsection{Wireless Backhaul (Data Plane)}

-We assume a star topology for the data plane, where each surviving UAV $k \in \mathcal{V}(t) \setminus \{\text{GBS}\}$ maintains a high-capacity wireless backhaul link with the fixed GBS located at $\mathbf{p}_{\text{GBS}}$.
+We assume a star topology for the data plane, where each surviving UAV $k \in \mathcal{V}(t) \setminus \{\text{GBS}\}$ maintains a high-capacity wireless backhaul link with the GBS at $\mathbf{p}_{\text{GBS}}$.
 The backhaul capacity is assumed to be sufficiently provisioned to support peak aggregate traffic.
-Consequently, the overall system performance is predominantly limited by the dynamic fronthaul access links between the UAVs and ground users rather than backhaul constraints.
+Consequently, system performance is limited by the dynamic fronthaul access links between UAVs and ground users rather than backhaul constraints.